 Against the U.S. dollar, the Aussie fell 0.15 percent to $1.0412, falling as low as $1.0393 at one point.

 "My vague feeling at the moment is the euro could rise gradually in line with shares on receding worries over the U.S. fiscal cliff, Greece and southern Europe, as policymakers kick the can further," said a trader at a European bank.

-Still, any further recovery in the euro is more likely to be choppy than steady, given that there will likely be more twists and turns in the debt saga in both United States and Europe.
+Still, any further recovery in the euro is more likely to be choppy than steady, given that there will likely be more twists and turns in the debt saga in both United States and Europe, traders also said.

 Later on Monday, Greece plans to unveil details of a bond buy-back crucial to efforts by foreign lenders to trim the country's ballooning debt, hoping the terms will draw enough investors and unblock vital aid.

-On the other hand, with less than a month left before sharp fiscal tightening is due to set in, there was little apparent progress in talks to mitigate its impact on the U.S. economy.
+On the other hand, with less than a month left before the "fiscal cliff" of sharp fiscal tightening, there was little apparent progress in talks to mitigate its impact on the U.S. economy.

 Treasury Secretary Timothy Geithner said on Sunday that he "can't promise" that the United States won't go over the cliff, insisting it is up to congressional Republicans.

 "Resolution of the U.S. fiscal cliff still seems some way off, and it is increasingly likely that a comprehensive agreement will be delayed into the new year, meaning the economy may go over the cliff in January only to be hauled back up again soon after," said Simon Hayes, analyst at Barclays Capital.